Ryan Cheng- Lead Instructor

 Mark started grappling 14 years ago at age 38.
 From his first class, he fell in love with Brazilian Jiu Jitsu and submission grappling and has been training, competing and teaching ever since.
 Mark is a brown belt that provides easy to understand instruction with special attention to the small details that can make big differences.
 Mark has a special interest in teaching athletes who are older, need to lose weight, or who have a chronic injury or disability.
 He also loves to train hard with the younger competitive athletes.
 Brazilian Jiu Jitsu has kept Mark fit and flexible all these years and can do the same for you!

-Neroli believes yoga is a perfect complement to Jiu Jitsu.
-She has practiced yoga for years under the guidance of yoga master Samrat Dasgupta, and completed RYT200 and RYT300 yoga teacher training with him.
-Neroli strongly believes it is important to prioritize injury prevention instead of just reacting when physical signs like pain and stiffness are present.
+Neroli started to practice BJJ as she wanted to learn some self-defence techniques.
+She believes that BJJ is a great combat sport to develop physical fitness and personal resilience.
+As a certified yoga teacher, Neroli believes that yoga is a perfect complement to Jiu Jitsu, and that it is important to prioritize injury prevention instead of just reacting when physical signs like pain and stiffness are present.
 Yoga increases the flexibility of the body, improves coordination, and helps us to execute movements in a more healthy and efficient way.
 Apart from the physical benefits, the practice of purposeful breathing and awareness of body and mental status contribute to improved performance in Brazilian Jiu Jitsu.
-It is a journey of continuous learning and is an integral part of both yoga and Jiu Jitsu practice.
-Neroli started teaching yoga in the BJJ community in 2015.
-She teaches different styles of yoga, including Hatha Yoga, Ashtanga Vinyasa Yoga and Yin Yoga and is currently a Jiu Jitsu purple belt.
+Neroli’s instruction is precise and playful.

 Bryant Browning – Assistant Instructor